- Credit Requirements and Transfer Credit

 The equivalent of at least six semesters of full-time graduate study is required for the Ph.D.
 A minimum of 36 units of coursework in the area of the major subject, 9 units in the minor subject, and 18 units of dissertation must be completed.
 Most students will take more than the minimum number of units for a given degree.

 All required units of credit counted toward the degree must be taken for graduate credit, including any courses transferred from another institution.
-The only exception is that students admitted to the program prior to Fall 2014 may use up to 6 units of 400-level credit taken at the University of Arizona in the minor if not used toward an undergraduate degree.
-(These units will not receive graduate credit or be calculated in the graduate grade-point average.)
+With program approval, up to 12 graduate units taken for graduate credit only as an undergraduate may be applied towards doctoral requirements - however units used towards an accelerated masters cannot also be used towards a doctorate.
+With program approval, up to 12 units of professional coursework (Medicine, Law, Pharmacy, Veterinary Medicine) may be applied to graduate degree requirements.
+Students in an approved dual degree with Medicine, Law, or Pharmacy may be able to apply more than 12 units from that career toward their graduate degree, depending on the dual agreement.
+Students admitted to their graduate program prior to Fall 2014 may be able to apply up to 6 units of 400-level credit from the University of Arizona toward their minor if not used toward an undergraduate degree (these units will not receive graduate credit or be calculated in the graduate grade-point average.)
 At least 22 units (i.e. half the required coursework) on the Doctoral Plan of Study must be in courses in which regular grades (A, B, C) have been earned.
 Courses for which the student has earned a D grade cannot be counted toward a graduate degree.
+While a grade of D or E does not earn units for a grad student, they will still figure into the GPA.
 A minimum of 12 units of regular grades taken at the University of Arizona are required to establish the Grade Point Average (GPA).

 Non-credit based requirements such as comprehensive exams, dissertations or thesis requirements, research requirements, and professionalization requirements may not be transferred from another institution.